Department of Human Resources

 Policy Owner: Human Resources

-Applies to: Management and Confidential (except as noted)
+Applies to: Management and Confidential Staff

-Effective Date: July 1, 2019
+Effective Date July 1, 2024

 Contact Information: (860) 486-3034

-Official Website: https://www.hr.uconn.edu/
+Official Website https://www.hr.uconn.edu/

-This policy sets forth leave benefits for managerial and confidential employees of the University, including non-represented faculty with an academic title.[1]
+To establish leave benefits for managerial and confidential exempt employees of the University.

 Vacation

-Managerial and confidential employees can accrue twenty-two (22) days of paid vacation leave in each calendar year.[2]
-Vacation is accrued either bi-weekly or monthly during the time of an appointment.
+Each full-time employee shall accrue twenty-two (22) days of paid vacation leave in each calendar year.
+Vacation is accrued monthly during the time of an appointment.
 It is expected that vacation will be taken within the year in which it is accrued.
-It is recognized that circumstances may arise that limit an employee’s ability to utilize all vacation time in any given year.
-Employees may carry over vacation days from year-to-year to a maximum of sixty (60) days.
-Employees may request approval from the appropriate Division Head (President, Provost, Executive Vice Presidents), and in the case of the President, from the Board of Trustees, to carry over accrued vacation in excess of sixty (60) days up to a maximum of one hundred twenty (120) days, consistent with the State of Connecticut’s vacation accrual cap.
+It is recognized that circumstances may arise that limit an employee’s ability to use all vacation time in any given year.
+Employees may carry over vacation days from year-to-year to a maximum of one hundred twenty (120) days, consistent with the State of Connecticut’s vacation accrual cap.

 Holidays

-Managerial and confidential employees receive twelve (12) paid State holidays.
-Holidays, which do not conflict with the academic calendar or operational needs, as appropriate, may be taken off as a day off with pay.
-If an employee works on the holiday they shall be granted a compensatory day off in lieu thereof.
-Holiday compensatory time is earned and recorded on an employee’s time and attendance record.
 Holiday compensatory time must be used by the end of the calendar year following the year in which it was earned.
 For example, an employee who earns holiday compensatory time for working on a holiday in Year 1 must use that holiday compensatory time before the close of Year 2, the next calendar year.

 Personal